tensorflow/tensorflow/tensorflow/g3doc/how_tos/distributed/index.md

     purpose.
 For example, a job named `ps` (for "parameter server") typically hosts nodes that store and update variables; while a job named `worker` typically hosts stateless nodes that perform compute-intensive tasks.
     The tasks in a job typically run on different machines.
+The set of job roles is flexible: for example, a `worker` may maintain some state.
   </dd>
   <dt>Master service</dt>
   <dd>
-    An RPC service that provides remote access to a set of distributed devices.
-The master service implements the <code>tensorflow::Session</code>
+    An RPC service that provides remote access to a set of distributed devices, and acts as a session target.
+The master service implements the
-    interface, and is responsible for coordinating work across one or more "worker services".
+    <code>tensorflow::Session</code> interface, and is responsible for
+    coordinating work across one or more "worker services".
+All TensorFlow servers implement the master service.
   </dd>
   <dt>Task</dt>
   <dd>
-    A task typically corresponds to a single TensorFlow server process, belonging to a particular "job" and with a particular index within that job's list of tasks.
+    A task corresponds to a specific TensorFlow server, and typically corresponds to a single process.
+A task belongs to a particular "job" and is identified by its index within that job's list of tasks.
   </dd>
   <dt>TensorFlow server</dt>
   <dd>